KennyMacCormik/otel/README.md

 ##### Fields

 - **BackendEndpoint**:
-    - Description: Specifies the URL of the backend endpoint (e.g., REST API endpoint).
+    - Description: Specifies the URL of the backend OTelEndpoint (e.g., REST API OTelEndpoint).
     - Validation: Must be a valid URL (`url` tag) and is required.
     - Example: `http://localhost:8081/storage`.